Jahirul-Islam-joy/Small-PHP-Project/README.md

 # Small-PHP-Project
+This is a small project means a learing project.
+When i learnt PHP and practicing the PHP code then i made this project.
+And it works correctly.
+This project is made by PHP row code with MySql in localhost.
+Through this project i also learn the database.
+In this project you can add pizza with the name of pizza and its ingredients and how good the pizza.
 It's a little contribution.
 It's a learning project that's mean first I learn and then I practice and make it.